pettarin/penelope/README.md

   or [`MARISA`](https://code.google.com/p/marisa-trie/) executables available in your `$PATH` or specified with `--marisa-bin-path`
 * to write MOBI Kindle dictionaries: the [`kindlegen`](https://www.amazon.com/gp/feature.html?docId=1000765211) executable, available in your `$PATH` or specified with `--kindlegen-path`

-* to read/write XML dictionaries: the Python module `lxml`
+* to read/write XML dictionaries: the Python module `lxml`:

     ```bash
     $ [sudo] pip install lxml